tiffanimarlowe/project_template/README.md

 2.What do you want to do?

-We want to model a part of the city of Orlando and simulate the differences between ground based (trucks) and air based (drones) delivery methods.
-Our main effort is the air based delivery method in regards to speed of delivery, efficiency and overall effort of the system (quantity of drones, quantity and location of hubs).
+By modeling and simulating a specific portion of the city of Orlando we hope to compare ground based (trucks) delivery methods against air based (drones) delivery methods.
+Our main effort is to determine the differences among the two delivery methods in regard to speed of delivery, efficiency and overall performance of the system.
+By doing so, we could further determine the quantity and locations it would take to provide an efficient air based delivery system for the city of Orlando.

 ![SAMPLE IMAGE 1](images/DHL.jpg)